January 21, 2022

 What is Upper Limb Disorder?

-Upper Limb Disorder (ULD) can affect the neck, shoulder, arm, forearm, elbow, wrist, fingers and thumb with symptoms of tenderness, ache, pain, stiffness, weakness, tingling and numbness.
+Upper Limb Disorder (ULD) can affect the neck, shoulder, arm, forearm, elbow, wrist, fingers, and thumb with symptoms of tenderness, ache, pain, stiffness, weakness, tingling and numbness.

 What can cause Upper Limb Disorder?

-Risk factors include repetitive or prolonged tasks such as computer or manual work.
+Risk factors include repetitive or prolonged tasks such as a computer or manual work.
 The risk is increased if these repetitive or forceful movements are allied with a poor posture.